 Digital is transforming every step of a retailer’s journey from containers on boats to the last mile

 When I first meet with clients, more often than not they begin by explaining to me that their retail footprint is different from any other retailer.
-To some degree their right – whether it’s a big box DIY vendor, fashion retailer or convenience store, they each have a unique brand promise that they’ve built their business around.
+To some degree they're right – whether it’s a big box DIY vendor, fashion retailer or convenience store, they each have a unique brand promise that they’ve built their business around.
 At the same time, though, they all have the same basic pillars: retailers have to buy a product from a supplier who ships it to them and then they must find the best way to sell it back to their customers.
 Then, in many cases, retailers need to manage reverse logistics when their customers seek to return a product.

 The dot-com bubble forced retailers to rethink the ways to optimize those pillars.
 In the supplier to retailer relationship, for instance, paper purchase orders and bills of lading were replaced by electronic data interchange, which in turn is being replaced by APIs.
 The basic relationship stays the same, but the means of sharing information along the supply chain has changed - providing much more insight and access to a host of previously unreachable suppliers, in real, or near-real time.
 The way that goods are distributed has evolved as well: having better tracking and visibility opens up greater efficiencies and new logistics models from RFID tracking to warehouse automation.
 And finally, of course, there’s the last mile.
 Consumers have come to expect that they can get the products they want, whenever and wherever they want it, whether that’s in-store, curbside, or delivered within hours of order.